tigoe/SoundExamples/docs/midi-vs1053.md

 # MIDI On The VS1053 Module

-There are some synthesizer modules available that connect directly to a microcontroller on a breadboard.
+There are synthesizer modules available that connect directly to a microcontroller on a breadboard.
 [VSLI's VS1053 MP3 decoder and MIDI synthesizer](http://www.vlsi.fi/en/products/vs1053.html) is a good example.
 Sparkfun and Adafruit both make breakout boards or Arduino shields for this component, such as Sparkfun's MP3 Player shield or Musical Instrument shield, or Adafruit's VS1053 Codec & MicroSD card module or Music Maker shield or VS1053 Headphone Featherwing.

-Controlling a MIDI synth module like this one is essentially the same as the other MIDI serial examples.
+The VS1053 has an asynchronous serial interface, so controlling it is essentially the same as the other [MIDI serial examples](midi-serial.md).
 The only difference is that you'll need to control the synth module's reset pin as well.

 Figure 1 shows the circuit for connecting to Adafruit's VS1053 Codec & MicroSD card module in MIDI mode.
 For this circuit you'll need a 3.5mm stereo mini headphone hack as well.
 The VS1053's SD card points to the bottom of the module.
 The pins are numbered in a U-shape from top left to bottom left (1-16), then from bottom right to top right (17-32).
 The connections are as follows:
 * MKR TX pin (physical pin 15) to VS1053 RX pin (physical pin 15)